 RMA best practices refer to the steps behind accepting an RMA and processing.
 However, the physical handling of the return is often completed through the use of some key equipment and management systems.
-Take a look at how this equipment expedites the RMA process.
+Take a look at how this equipment expedites the process below.

-The receiving facility may be receiving multiple truckloads of returns at any given time.
+The receiving facility may be receiving multiple truckloads of merchandise returns at any given time.
 Therefore, writing down the ID numbers for returns is impractical.
-Handheld scanners, or even automated scanning systems, such as the one within the GlobalTranz Reverse Logistics Product, can dramatically reduce the time for identifying if an item has been received.
-Furthermore, scanners play a significant role in the next two aspects of the physical RMA process world.
+Handheld scanners, or even automated scanning systems, can dramatically reduce the time for identifying if an item has been received.
+Furthermore, scanners play a significant role in the next two aspects of the physical return authorization process world.

 Interface With Warehouse Management System